The Edge of Forever: Are We Trapped in an Endless Loop of Reality?

 We stand on a threshold that always moves forward, always stretches further, always keeps us questioning.

-Or maybe, just maybe, the moment we stop searching for an edge is the moment we finally break through.
+Or maybe the moment we stop searching is the moment we break through